Need help with your Discussion

 Classmate’s Post

-Overall community health would improve if there were greater integration and collaboration between acute care settings, local primary care providers, and the local community agencies.
+Overall, community health would improve if there were greater integration and collaboration between acute care settings, local primary care providers, and local community agencies.
 The greater integration of these health care players would allow for local health care providers to gain a community perspective through shared knowledge of what the health care needs of the local community are and then collaboration to formulate the best ways to address the health care needs of the local population (Matthew, 2018).
-Furthermore, when healthcare is fragmented there is redundant spending on programs like smoking cessation, which can cause patient confusion on what treatment they should utilize, but with integration it allows for a unified message and provides multiple avenues where a patient can access solutions to their health care needs.
+Furthermore, when healthcare is fragmented, there is redundant spending on programs like smoking cessation, which can cause patients confusion about what treatment they should utilize.
+However, integration allows for a unified message and multiple avenues for patients to access solutions to their healthcare needs.

-The more knowledge that hospitals have in regards to the local community the more equipped they are to address social risk factors such as homelessness and other root causes for hospital visits (Matthew, D. B. (2018).
+The more knowledge hospitals have regarding the local community, the more equipped they are to address social risk factors such as homelessness and other root causes for hospital visits (Matthew, D. B. (2018).
 “For example, the Corporation for Supportive Housing reports that hospitals have invested nearly $100 million in housing development for people experiencing homelessness and in turn have reduced emergency department visits” (Matthew, 2018).
 “Whoever oppresses a poor man insults his Maker, but he who is generous to the needy honors him” (Proverbs 14:31, NIV).
-With a more integrated health care system the risk factors for local health problems can be identified, which is illustrated in New York City where Filipino immigrants were identified as having rates of hypertension of over 50% and that being uninsured, or having a family history of hypertension were common root problems for this local population (Ursua et al., 2013).
+With a more integrated healthcare system, the risk factors for local health problems can be identified, which is illustrated in New York City, where Filipino immigrants were identified as having rates of hypertension of over 50% and being uninsured or having a family history of hypertension were common root problems for this local population (Ursua et al., 2013).

-Having more detailed information on how to address local health care issues allows hospitals, health care providers, and local community agencies to focus their attention and resources on the main health care problems facing the local population as well as establish a more patient centered health care system.
-Integration allows for a system of learning where all of the heath care players can contribute their information and there is a collaborative effort to determine the best solutions.
-The benefits of integration can be seen from a financial perspective showing that integrated physician groups provide more cost efficient care than their non-integrated counterparts (Shortell, & McCurdy, 2010).
+More detailed information on addressing local healthcare issues allows hospitals, healthcare providers, and local community agencies to focus their attention and resources on the local population’s primary healthcare problems and establish a more patient-centered health care system.
+The integration allows for a learning system where all the health care players can contribute their information, and there is a collaborative effort to determine the best solutions.
+The benefits of integration can be seen from a financial perspective, showing that physician groups provide more cost-efficient care than their non-integrated counterparts (Shortell & McCurdy, 2010).

 Non-profit hospitals are already required by the ACA to “conduct a community health needs assessment (CHNA) at least once every three years” (Pan, 2013).
-However, if there was more integration within the health care system perhaps this could be done every year, which would allow hospitals, physicians, and community agencies to have updated knowledge of the local health care needs of the community along with identifying useful treatments that yielded successful patient outcomes.
-The ACA also mandates that non-profit hospitals should serve as a public benefit but “this purpose is not being fulfilled with hospitals’ spending the majority of their community benefit dollars on unreimbursed patient care” (Caffrey, Pointer, Steward, & Vohra, 2018).
-Also, greater integration would allow for enhanced patient education so that patients can utilize primary preventative care measures in regards to their dietary choices and use of alcohol, or cigarettes (Wiley, & Matthews, 2017).
-What are some examples of health care integration strategies that have been successful?
+However, if there was more integration within the healthcare system, perhaps this could be done every year, allowing hospitals, physicians, and community agencies to have updated knowledge of the community’s local healthcare needs and identifying beneficial treatments that yielded successful patient outcomes.
+The ACA also mandates that non-profit hospitals should serve as a public benefit, but “this purpose is not being fulfilled with hospitals’ spending the majority of their community benefit dollars on unreimbursed patient care” (Caffrey, Pointer, Steward, & Vohra, 2018).
+Also, greater integration would allow for enhanced patient education to utilize primary preventative care measures regarding their dietary choices and use of alcohol or cigarettes (Wiley & Matthews, 2017).
+What are some examples of healthcare integration strategies that have been successful?

 References